yurilaaziz/neo-instabot/README.md

 - **Start the bot** 🏁

-  - `instabot-py`
+  - `instabot-py` or `python3 -m instabot_py`
-  - or `python3 -m instabot_py`
+  - `instabot-py -c myconfiguration.yml` or `python3 -m instabot_py -c myconfiguration.yml`
-  - For more advanced parameters and configurations download and edit [example.py](https://raw.githubusercontent.com/instabot-py/instabot.py/master/example.py) and run `python3 example.py`
+  - `instabot-py --interactive`or `instabot-py -i` to use the legacy interactive mode (deprecated and will be removed soon)

+- ** Configuration  ** ⚙️

+By running `instabot-py`,  the Bot reads its configuration from instabot.config.yml in your current directory. you can run the bot with a different configuration `instabot-py -c myconfiguration.yml`

-- **Config** ⚙️
+- **Legacy Interactive Mode (DEPRECATED)** ⚙️

-When you first run `instabot-py` a file called `config.ini` will be created in your current directory, along with an SQLite DB, and an error.log.
+When you first run `instabot-py -i` a file called `config.ini` will be created in your current directory, along with an SQLite DB.

 After the initial configuration, you can manually edit `config.ini` with a text editor.
 Restart the bot for changes to take effect.